 I’m afraid the scoundrels don’t have an easy way out.
 If reality is actually not a giant blurry paradox, there’s is indeed reason to fret over self-contradiction and imprecision.
 Suddenly, the laws of logic start binding you again, and you’re no longer free from the constraints of rational thinking.
 I sincerely believe, within my lifetime, the ridiculous claims of the CI and quantum mystics will be relegated to the dustbin, and a lot of people will feel quite embarrassed, including professional physicists.

 [Note: after talking with some friends about this post, I want to make sure this is extremely clear: I am not arguing that “quantum physics is flawed,” or that the entire field is mistaken.
-I am criticizing a very particular way of abusing quantum physics, best represented in pseudo-scientific literature and media like “What the Bleep Do We Know?”
+I am criticizing a) the Copenhagen Interpretation, and b) a very particular way of abusing quantum physics, best represented in pseudo-scientific literature and media like “What the Bleep Do We Know?”
 I’ve intentionally tried to show their flawed reasoning and thought-process, and I fully realize classical mechanics and quantum mechanics can be integrated without paradox.
 Indeed, that’s the point.]